Mingo Nesmith/Icon Sportswire

 ---|---|---|---|

 New York Liberty: The New York Liberty earned the #1 seed in the playoffs, and they used that home-court advantage to win the 2024 WNBA Finals in five games.
 While many people question the officiating in the deciding game of the finals, the Liberty are still champions for the first time in franchise history.
-New York immediately became the favorites to repeat as champions in 2025, and they've since started the season with a 4-0 record and a (+17.2) point differential.
+New York immediately became the favorites to repeat as champions in 2025, and they've since started the season with a 19-10 record and rank 2nd in NET rating (7.4).

 Minnesota Lynx: The Lynx finished the regular season with the second-best record in the league and the best record in the Western Conference at 30-10.
 With a NET rating of 8, the Lynx earned the #2 seed and fell just short of another title.
 Minnesota is still in a good spot moving forward with Napheesa Collins leading the charge, so it's not shocking to see them right behind the Liberty on the odds board.
-Early on in the 2025 season, the Lynx have yet to find their way into the loss column, as they are averaging 86.2 points per game.
+Entering the second half of the 2025 season, the Lynx have only found themselves in the loss column five times, as they lead the league in NET rating (14.7) and adjusted defensive efficiency rating (95.4).

 Season | Team | Opening odds |